Site icon Vern Bender

 • Problem for Origin-of-Life Theories

 1. Damage to the “factory” of the cell occurs on two levels: damage to the stored information (either during replication or by natural degradation over time) and damage to the manufacturing machinery (either from faulty production of new machinery or damage incurred during use).
-Each type of damage requires specific repair mechanisms that demonstrate foresight — the expectation that damage will occur and the ability to recognize, repair and/or recycle only those components that are damaged.
+Each type of damage requires specific repair mechanisms demonstrating foresight — the expectation that damage will occur and the ability to recognize, repair, and/or recycle only those damaged components.
 All known life requires these mechanisms.

 If the mitochondria could not get “unstuck,” life as we know it would end.
-In the process of self-replication, a single cell must produce an entire library of proteins, placing a heavy burden on the cell’s mitochondria.
-But with a 2-4 percent rate of stuck mRNA strands, the average cell would have each of its mitochondria get stuck at least five times before the cell could replicate.9 Therefore, life could never replicate and metabolism would cease unless this problem was solved.
+In self-replication, a single cell must produce an entire library of proteins, burdening the cell’s mitochondria.
+However, with a 2-4 percent rate of stuck mRNA strands, the average cell would have each of its mitochondria get stuck at least five times before the cell could replicate.9 Therefore, life could never replicate, and metabolism would cease unless this problem was solved.

-1. The normal operation of enzymes or metabolites like co-enzymes or cofactors involves chemical reactions that follow specific paths.
+1. Regularly operating enzymes or metabolites, like co-enzymes or cofactors, involve chemical reactions that follow specific paths.
 Deviations from the desired paths can occur from interferences like radiation, oxidative stress, or encountering the wrong “promiscuous” enzyme.
 These deviations result in rogue molecules that interfere with metabolism or are toxic to the cell.
 As a result, even the simplest forms of life require several metabolic repair mechanisms:

-1. d his “high-quality colleagues” in the ID research community has exposed the problems that Darwinists need to be working on to solve.
+1. d his “high-quality colleagues” in the ID research community have exposed the problems Darwinists need to work on solving.

 About Dr. Myer, he says:

 I encountered people like Stephen Meyer, who were not phony scientists, pretending to do the work.
-They were actually very good at what they did.
-And I believe Stephen Meyer is motivated by a religious motivation, but we rarely ask the question when somebody takes up science, “What are you really in it for?
+They were very good at what they did.
+And I believe Stephen Meyer is motivated by a religious motivation, but we rarely ask when somebody takes up science, “What are you really in it for?
 Are you in it for the fame?”
-That’s not a legitimate challenge to somebody’s work.
+That has not a legitimate challenge to somebody’s work.
 And the fact is, Stephen Meyer is very good at what he does.
-He may be motivated by the thought that at the end of the search, he’s going to find Jesus.
-But in terms of the quality of his arguments, I was very impressed when I met him: his love for biology, his love for creatures, the weirder the better, he likes them, right?
+He may be motivated by the thought that at the end of the search, he has gone to find Jesus.
+But in terms of the quality of his arguments, I was very impressed when I met him: his love for biology, his love for creatures, the weirder the better, he likes them?
 So that looked very familiar to me.

-• Add it all also became obvious to me in interacting with Stephen Meyer and many of his high-quality colleagues that they’re actually motivated, for whatever reason, to do the job that we are supposed to be motivated to do inside of biology.
-They’re looking for cracks in the theory.
-Things that we haven’t yet explained.
-And they’re looking for those things for their own reasons, but the point is we’re supposed to be figuring out what parts of the stories we tell ourselves aren’t true, because that’s how we get smarter over time.
+• Add it all also became obvious to me in interacting with Stephen Meyer and many of his high-quality colleagues that they are motivated, for whatever reason, to do the job that we are supposed to be motivated to do inside of biology.
+They are seeking cracks in the theory.
+Things that we have not yet explained.
+And they are seeking those things for their own reasons, but the point is we are supposed to be understanding what parts of the stories we tell ourselves are not true, because that has how we get smarter over time.

 Heying cites the 2019 public defection from Darwinism of Yale computer scientist David Gelernter, who pointed to Meyer’s writing as his primary reason for “Giving Up Darwin.”
-She admits she hasn’t kept up with the challenges from ID, but agrees that she should keep up, and that’s because challenges like those from ID can make the evolutionary establishment “smarter.”
+She admits she has not kept up with the challenges from ID but agrees that she should keep up, and that has because challenges like those from ID can make the evolutionary establishment “smarter.”
 Ignoring the challenges makes the establishment dumber — stagnant and self-satisfied.
-I’m not familiar with most of the arguments that are coming out of the intelligent design movement.
-It hasn’t felt like it was my obligation to be familiar with them.
-Perhaps what you’re arguing is it is our responsibility.
+I’m unfamiliar with most of the intelligent design movement arguments.
+It has not felt like it was my obligation to be familiar with them.
+Perhaps what you are arguing is it is our responsibility.

-• I’m open to that battle and I expect that if we pursue that question, what we’re going to find is, oh, there’s a layer of Darwinism we didn’t get and it’s going to turn out that the intelligent design folks are going to be wrong.
+• I’m open to that battle and I expect that if we pursue that question, what we are going to find is, oh, there has a layer of Darwinism we did not get and it has going to turn out that the intelligent design folks are going to be wrong.
 But they will have played a very noble and important role in the process of us getting smarter.
-And look, I think Stephen Meyer at the end of the day, I don’t think he’s going to surrender to the idea that there’s no God at the end of this process.
-But if we find a layer of Darwinism that hasn’t been spotted, that answers his question, I think he’s going to be delighted with it the same way he’s delighted by the prospect of seeing whale sharks.
+And look, I think Stephen Meyer at the end of the day; I do not think he has going to surrender to the idea that there has no God at the end of this process.
+But if we find a layer of Darwinism that has not been spotted, that answers his question, I think he has going to be delighted with it the same way he has delighted by the prospect of seeing whale sharks.

 1. Molecular machines have posed a stark challenge to those who seek to understand them in Darwinian terms as the products of an undirected process.
-In his 1996 book Darwin’s Black Box: The Biochemical Challenge to Evolution, biochemist Michael Behe explained the surprising discovery that life is based upon machines: Shortly after 1950 science advanced to the point where it could determine the shapes and properties of a few of the molecules that make up living organisms.
-Slowly, painstakingly, the structures of more and more biological molecules were elucidated, and the way they work inferred from countless experiments.
-The cumulative results show with piercing clarity that life is based on machines — machines made of molecules!
+In his 1996 book Darwin’s Black Box: The Biochemical Challenge to Evolution, biochemist Michael Behe explained the surprising discovery that life is based upon machines: Shortly after 1950, science advanced to where it could determine the shapes and properties of a few of the molecules that make up living organisms.
+Slowly, painstakingly, the structures of more biological molecules were elucidated, and the way they work was inferred from countless experiments.
+The cumulative results clearly show that life is based on machines made of molecules!
 Molecular machines haul cargo from one place in the cell to another along “highways” made of other molecules, while still others act as cables, ropes, and pulleys to hold the cell in shape.
 Machines turn cellular switches on and off, sometimes killing the cell or causing it to grow.
 Solar-powered machines capture the energy of photons and store it in chemicals.
 Electrical machines allow the current to flow through nerves.
 Manufacturing machines build other molecular machines, as well as themselves.
 Cells swim using machines, copy themselves with machinery, ingest food with machinery.
 In short, highly sophisticated molecular machines control every cellular process.
-Thus, the details of life are finely calibrated and the machinery of life is enormously complex.7
+Thus, the details of life are finely calibrated, and the machinery of life is enormously complex.7

 Behe then posed the question, “Can all of life be fit into Darwin’s theory of evolution?,” and answered: “The complexity of life’s foundation has paralyzed science’s attempt to account for it; molecular machines raise an as-yet impenetrable barrier to Darwinism’s universal reach,